LIVING A SUPERNATURAL LIFE (Part 2)

 - Letting your conduct be governed by the Holy Spirit.

-Beloved, you have all the divine potentials or capacities to live a supernatural life (walk in God’s love, God’s kind of faith, and walk in God’s Spirit) in this present life.
+Beloved, you have now all the divine potentials or capacities needed to live a supernatural life (walk in God’s love, God’s kind of faith, and walk in God’s Spirit) in this present life.